Breaking Up (1978 film): Reception

 The Los Angeles Times called it "outstanding".

 Tom and Joann

 The film was adapted into a pilot Tom and Joann where the leads were played by Joel Fabiani and Elizabeth Ashley.
 The series did not result.

+EAR/ONS Phone Call

+The film received some infamy for being audible in the background during one of American serial rapist and serial killer Joseph James DeAngelo's taunting phone calls to a previous rape victim who he threatened to attack again and murder.